guyklainer/fast/README.md

 You can change the default '/api' path for your API folder.
 Just add this to the createServer options:

-    apiURIPrefix : "/MY_CUSTOM_PATH"
+    apiName : "MY_CUSTOM_PATH"

 For each service you need to define his params.<br>
 Only this params with this settings will be valid for this service.<br>

-By default, Fast will expose for you API documentation in JSON foramat in this path:
+By default, Fast will expose for you API documentation in JSON format in this path:

     /YOUR_API_FOLDER/docs